andylytical/brewpi-scripts/README.md

 # Brewpi Scripts
-Useful scripts for automated setup of brewpi and tiltHydrometer
+Automated setup of brewpi and tiltHydrometer

+**NOTE**: The brewlog backup code has been moved to it's own repo at: https://github.com/andylytical/brewpi-backup

 # Automated install of BrewPi and TiltHydrometer